The Lives of Roma and Sinti in Europe Before, During, and After the National Socialist Dictatorship and the Holocaust

 Persecution

 Based on racist and eugenic theories that the Roma and Sinti were “contaminating“ the gene pool of the European population, the Nazis, after coming to power, intensified the process of excluding Sinti and Roma from all aspects of life in the German Reich.
 The Nazis barred Sinti and Roma from practicing their professions, from attending school, and gradually forced them out of society.
-Later, the Nazis created detention camps and put an end to the Roma’s freedom of movement.
+Later, the Nazis created detention camps and put an end to the Roma’s freedom of movement, referring to them as “born criminals.”

-The Nazis forcibly sterilized some of those they arrested to prevent the spread of “born-criminals.”
-The “Law for the Prevention of Genetically Diseased Offspring (Gesetz zur Verhütung erbkranken Nachwuchses)” passed in January 1934, legalizing the forced sterilization of all men and women the Nazis considered undesirable to society.
-This included people with physical or mental disabilities, members of allegedly “inferior races” and so-called “born criminals.”
-This now included Roma and Sinti.
-Additionally, the Nazis extended the Nuremberg Laws, which they had initially conceived as anti-Jewish legislation, to include Sinti and Roma from 1936 onwards.
+The Nazis also forcibly sterilized some of those they arrested according to the “Law for the Prevention of Offspring with Hereditary Diseases" (Gesetz zur Verhütung erbkranken Nachwuchses), which was passed in January 1934.
+In addition, the Nazis extended the Nuremberg Laws, which they had initially conceived as anti-Jewish legislation, to include Sinti and Roma from 1936 onwards.

 The Spread of Terror

 The Nazis deported the first groups of Roma and Sinti to concentration camps in 1938 and rapidly increased the deportations in 1939.
-After the “Anschluss” with Austria, the Nazis sent thousands of Austrian Roma and Sinti to Dachau, Buchenwald and Ravensbrück as slave laborers.
-Eventually, Roma and Sinti prisoners were in almost every concentration camp in the Third Reich.
-In the concentration camps, SS guards divided the prisoners into categories and forced them to sew symbols onto their clothing to indicate their group.
-For Roma and Sinti that was usually the black triangle used to indicate “anti-social” prisoners; some camps had a separate “Gypsy” category requiring inmates to wear a brown triangle.
+After the Anschluss with Austria, the Nazis sent thousands of Austrian Roma and Sinti to Dachau, Buchenwald, and Ravensbrück as slave laborers.
+Eventually, Roma and Sinti were in almost every concentration camp in the Third Reich.
+In the concentration camps, SS guards divided the people into categories and forced them to sew symbols onto their clothing to indicate their group.
+For Roma and Sinti that was usually the black triangle used to indicate “anti-social” imprisoned people; some camps had a separate “Gypsy” category requiring incarcerated individuals to wear a brown triangle.

 War of Extermination